-A mediocre start along a busy road lead to a bridleway through old coppiced woods onto Wharton Fell.
-When we were lost a meeting with a lady and two Corgi dogs put us right – sadly she wasn’t the queen.
+A mediocre start along a busy road, past a BT box, lead to a bridleway through old coppiced woods onto Wharton Fell.
+Whilst we were lost a meeting with a lady and two Corgi dogs put us right – sadly she wasn’t the queen.
 The top of Wharton Fell has a trig point and a beacon, used in the millennium celebrations.
 We passed it several times as we searched for the correct path – so technically we were never lost.

 The morning disappeared and soon we were lunching next to an old lime kiln, common in this upland limestone area.
 Blueberry muffins from ‘Sainsbury’s bit bin’ were particularly enjoyed.
 Phil’s meanderings then turned into brilliance as he took us down into the hidden world of a mossy dell, Deepdale Pond.
 Bluebells, Wood Anemones and Early Purple Orchids were in abundance.
 Magnificent!!!
 Go there.